 The states that DO allow the creation of series LLCs are: Alabama, Delaware, the District of Columbia, Illinois, Indiana, Iowa, Kansas, Missouri, Montana, Nevada, North Dakota, Oklahoma, Puerto Rico, Tennessee, Texas, Utah, Wisconsin, and Wyoming.

 A Safe(r) Bet: Create an LLC for Each Business

 If you can’t create a series LLC in your state, your best bet is to create a separate LLC for each business you own.
 This is the safest way to protect yourself and your companies from lawsuits and liabilities imposed on one of your entities.

 This way, the assets associated with each entity are entirely separate from those of the other businesses you’re running.

 When operating multiple businesses under one LLC, even though there are technically multiple businesses running under the legal protection of the LLC, the Internal Revenue Service (IRS) only considers it to be one entity.
 This can be an issue especially when one of the businesses is going to be sold out of the overall LLC.
-Since there are only one set of tax returns, it is a lot cleaner for the prospective of the buyer to evaluate a single business rather than splitting out the income and expenses of multiple businesses.
+Since there is only one set of tax returns, it is a lot cleaner for the perspective of the buyer to evaluate a single business rather than splitting out the income and expenses of multiple businesses.